lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 level.
 The parameters field of the AlgorithmIdentifier for the Kyber public key MUST be absent.

-When any of the Kyber AlgorithmIdentifier appears in the SubjectPublicKeyInfo field of an X.509 certificate, the key usage certificate extension MUST only contain keyEncipherment
+When any of the Kyber algorithm object identifiers appear in the SubjectPublicKeyInfo field of an X.509 certificate, the key usage certificate extension MUST only contain keyEncipherment
 {{Section 4.2.1.3 of RFC5280}}.